 Use of artificial intelligence in assignment writing

-VID aims to support students and staff in becoming AI-literate, both in terms of ethical and technical use of AI.
-When we talk about AI in this guide, we mean generative artificial intelligence, in the form of chat robots such as ChatGPT, Copilot, and Gemini.
-We must be critically reflective in relation to a sustainability perspective with increased water and energy needs, but also in relation to bias and power structures related to the use and development of AI.
+VID wants to support students and staff to become AI-literate (AI-literate) both with regard to the ethical and technical use of AI.
+When we talk about AI in this guide, we mean generative artificial intelligence, in the form of conversational robots such as GPT.
+UiO, Copilot, ChatGPT and Gemini.
+We will be critically reflective in relation to a sustainability perspective with increased water and energy needs, but also in relation to bias (bias) and power structures related to the use and development of AI.

-In this guide, we will provide practical tips related to the use of AI in text work such as assignment writing and exams.
-Be aware that there are learning objectives or expected learning outcomes in the various subjects that govern how you can use AI.
-There may be different guidelines in different study programs and subjects, especially when writing bachelor's, master's, and PhD theses.
+In this guide, we will provide practical tips related to the use of AI in text work such as writing assignments and exams.
+Be aware that there are learning objectives or expected learning outcomes in the various courses that govern how you can use AI.
+There may be different guidelines in different study programmes and courses, and especially when writing bachelor's, master's and PhD theses.
 Sometimes AI can give you discoveries or reflections, while other times it is precisely your own reflections and thoughts that are central to solving the work requirement and giving you learning.
-If you are in doubt about what applies in your subject, you can contact the subject coordinator.
+If you are in doubt about what applies in your course, you can contact the course coordinator.

-In higher education, writing is a central pedagogical tool for learning.
-Our goal with this guide is not to replace writing with the use of AI, but to give students and staff knowledge about tools that can affect the writing process.
-The guide also provides concrete examples of how to refer in assignments where you can use AI, and it highlights which use of AI is considered cheating.
+In higher education, writing is a key pedagogical approach to learning.
+Our goal with this guide is not to replace writing with the use of AI, but to provide students and staff with knowledge about tools that can influence the writing process.
+The guide also provides concrete examples of how you can refer in assignments where you can use AI, and it highlights which use of AI is considered cheating.

-There is a requirement that exam answers and other written submissions are independently produced text.
-It is not permitted to use AI to create content that you either wholly or partially submit as your own.
+It is a requirement that exam answers and other written submissions are independently produced text.
+It is not permitted to use AI to create content that you either fully or partially submit as your own.
 AI can generate text that is not credible or verifiable.
 AI-generated text can therefore not be used to support academic claims or as sources in academic work.
-In VID's guidelines for handling cheating or attempted cheating, it states:

-«The following may be cheating or attempted cheating if it is suitable to give an unfair advantage:
+"The following may constitute cheating or attempted cheating if it is likely to give an unfair advantage:

-- answer that is based on false or incorrect data, or observations or facts that are fabricated and presented as true»
+- answers that are based on false or incorrect data, or observations or facts that are fabricated and presented as true"

 Use secure AI

-VID has entered into an agreement with the University of Oslo on the use of a secure AI chat robot called GPT UiO.
-Here you benefit from the advantages of AI while privacy and information security are safeguarded.
+VID has entered into an agreement with the University of Oslo on the use of a secure AI conversational robot called GPT UiO Here you benefit from the benefits of AI while ensuring privacy and information security.
 Your conversations and data will also not be used for further training of AI models.

-This also applies when using a VID-licensed user for Microsoft Copilot in the Microsoft Edge browser.
+This also applies when using a VID-licensed user for Microsoft Copilot.
 Read more about Microsoft Copilot here.
 Always use a secure AI chat!

 Use AI as a tool